Back to learn

 The Bank of Canada is a crown corporation, which means it’s owned by Canadians (hey, that’s us!).
 While the Bank is technically the property of the Federal Government, it operates with a large degree of independence from our elected officials.
 (This independence puts a check on government power to safeguard our economy and financial system from political exploitation.)

 The Bank of Canada exists to regulate and monitor the Canadian financial system, and to help keep the rate of inflation stable and low so that our national economy can grow rather than shrink.
-It acts as a research institution, surveilling how many economic factors affect the value of Canadian money, and sets the policy interest rate.
+It acts as a research institution, surveilling how many economic growth factors affect the value of Canadian money, and sets the policy interest rate.

 What is the policy interest rate?